-EDUC 5022 Teaching Science in the Middle and Secondary a & b Grades (1.5) Fall (a) and Spring (b)
+EDUC 5022 a & b Teaching Science in the Middle and Secondary Grades (1.5)

-This course sequence explores what science content is necessary to know, what methods are available to teach science, how to create healthy classroom environments conducive to high levels of academic achievement and how to design and create instructional experiences based on science content and curriculum, students learning environments and assessment.
+Fall (a) and Spring (b)

+This course sequence explores essential subject content and concepts necessary for teaching science at the middle and secondary levels.
 This course consists of two parts each of which are weighted at 1.5 semester hours.
-Both the content part and the pedagogical part of the course must be passed with a "C" or above to receive 3 semester hours of credit.
-If both portions are not passed with a "C" or above, candidates will have to reenroll for 1.5 semester hours for the part that they failed.
+The content part and the pedagogical part of the course must be passed with a "C" or above to receive 3 semester hours of credit.
+If both portions are not passed with a "C" or above, candidates will have to reenroll for 1.5 semester hours for part that they failed.